meekostuff/HTMLDecor/README.md

 <small>**(This referencing method has been superceded by external configuration, which is less limiting.)**</small>

-As a bonus, when your site uses HTMLDecor, "pushState assisted navigation" requires no additional setup.
+As a bonus, when your site uses HTMLDecor "pushState assisted navigation" requires no additional setup.
-When someone viewing your page clicks on a link to another page that uses the same decor then HTMLDecor updates the real content and `history.pushState()` is used to update the browser URL.
+When someone viewing your page clicks on a link to another page that uses the same decor then AJAX updates the real content and `history.pushState()` updates the browser URL.

 HTMLDecor.js is less than 10kB when minified and gzipped.

-To see this in action visit my [blog](http://meekostuff.net/blog/) where I am dog-fooding this library.
+To see it in action visit my [blog](http://meekostuff.net/blog/).
 Make sure you view the page source and check that it is just raw content.
 The navbar and contact popup are all in the [site-decor page](http://meekostuff.net/blog/decor.html).